 Use social listening to engage with your audience

 Social listening is a great way to pick up on problems, work out how to solve them, and engage with your audience.
 There are several tools available which allow you to monitor different social channels from one interface, including Hootsuite.
-You can target different topics, conversations and keywords, including your brand name, to analyse user sentiment and discover problems which you may not be aware of.
+You can target different topics, conversations, and keywords, including your brand name, to analyse user sentiment and discover problems of which you may not be aware.
 It’s a great way to find out what customers like and dislike about your brand, so you can make improvements and incorporate the insights into your personas.

 Use surveys, questionnaires and interviews